-A person who is depressed will typically have one or more of these symptoms:
+You may be depressed if you have one or more of these symptoms:

-- Lack of interest in, or pleasure from, usual activities.
+- A lack of interest in, or pleasure from, usual activities.

 - Feeling down or hopeless nearly every day.

 - Feeling anxious, or feeling constantly worried or afraid.

 - difficulty concentrating

 - trouble sleeping (waking in the early hours of the morning can be a typical sign) or excessive sleeping

 - a loss of appetite, usually connected with weight loss